YixuanL78/Vehicle_data_analysis/README.md

 Added support for NetworkX (graph operations), geopy (for potential distance calculations), matplotlib.colors (to generate custom color gradients), and numpy (for numerical operations).
 These additions enable more advanced spatial analysis and visualization of the road and vehicle data.

+## Project Update Log – All Car’s Shortest Path Calculation

+New Notebook Features & Enhancements:

+### Comprehensive Vehicle Path Analysis:

+Developed a new Colab notebook that processes the complete dataset of vehicle trajectories.

+Automatically computes the shortest path for each car's trip by integrating road network graph construction and shortest path algorithms.

+### Road Network Graph Enhancements:

+Constructed an updated undirected road network graph using NetworkX, incorporating the full road network data.

+Incorporated enhanced edge weight calculations based on road segment lengths to ensure accurate path computations.

+Implemented robust error handling in case a connection between two segments cannot be found.

+### Automated Shortest Path Generation:

+The new notebook iterates through each vehicle’s trajectory and applies Dijkstra’s algorithm to determine the most efficient route between successive road segments.

+For trips where segments are non-contiguous, the algorithm dynamically generates an optimal connecting path.

+The process is scalable and optimized for processing the entire dataset of cars.

+### Enhanced Data Processing & Grouping:

+Improved time-based grouping of vehicle trajectories to delineate individual trips.

+Ensured consistency in data formatting and preprocessing (e.g., timestamp conversion, sorting, and gap analysis).

+The grouping mechanism has been refined to handle diverse driving scenarios and temporal discontinuities in the dataset.

+### Interactive Visualization & Mapping:

+Upgraded Folium-based visualizations to display each computed shortest path on interactive maps.

+Applied a distinct color gradient or marker scheme to differentiate between various trips/cars.

+Added tooltips, popups, and start/end markers to clearly indicate key points along each vehicle’s route.

+### Documentation & Code Quality Improvements:

+Enhanced code comments and documentation for improved clarity and maintainability.

+Structured the notebook into modular components, including separate functions for graph creation, shortest path computation, and mapping.

+Included detailed logging of processing steps to facilitate debugging and future enhancements.